krishanand21/Project2/README.md

 # New Project

-This project was created from local
+This project was created from local.
-Created by Krish
+Created by Krish Anand